Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Dirac--Coulomb Hamiltonian and Dirac-spinor for two particles

-\end{widetext} We note that in \rref{eq:workingeq} the dimensionality of the final matrix eigenvalue equation to be solved is $16N_\text{b} \times 16N_\text{b}$, since the linear combination coefficients are carried in $c_{ip}\in\mathbb{R}^{16}, (i=1,\ldots,N_\text{b},p=1,\ldots,16)$, unless the matrix representation can be block-diagonalized for special cases (further details are provided in the Supplementary Material).
+\end{widetext} We note that in \rref{eq:workingeq} the dimensionality of the final matrix eigenvalue equation to be solved is $16N_\text{b} \times 16N_\text{b}$, since the linear combination coefficients are carried in $c_{ip}\in\mathbb{C}$ $(i=1,\ldots,N_\text{b},p=1,\ldots,16)$.
+For special cases, the matrix representation can be block diagonalized (a special case is described in the Supplementary Material).